Teddy (cigarette): History

-There was a tobacco war going on nearly 100 years ago, and it arrived Norway soon after the British-American Tobacco Co., (Norway) Ltd. was established in Oslo in 1905.
-It rapidly became a cruel war between the American tobacco trust (led by American Tobacco Company's James 'Buck' Duke) and the Norwegian manufacturers.
-In the United States president Theodore 'Teddy' Roosevelt was fighting the American trust/enterprise, and he soon became a rather hero of sorts for the Norwegian manufacturers.
+Around 1905, after the establishment of the British-American Tobacco Co., (Norway) Ltd. in Oslo, there was an ongoing tobacco 'war.'
+The conflict was between the American tobacco trust (led by American Tobacco Company's James 'Buck' Duke) and the Norwegian manufacturers.
+In the United States president Theodore 'Teddy' Roosevelt was fighting the American trust/enterprise, and he was seen as an ally by the Norwegian manufacturers.
 In 1914 J. L. Tiedemanns Tobaksfabrik honored Roosevelt by launching a cigarette brand named Teddy.
 The trust war in Norway ended in November/December 1930 when BAT (Norway) was split between BATCO (45%), Tiedemann (45%), DnC (5%) - a bank, Andresens Bank (5%) - a bank owned by the Andresen family, the real owners of J. L. Tiedemanns Tobaksfabrik, when A/S Norsk-Engelsk Tobakkfabrikk (NETO) was established.
 In November 1933 NETO was completely in the hands of J. L. Tiedemanns.

 In a commercial shown on early Norwegian TV, Teddy was presented as a cigarette for sportsmen and physically active Norwegians.

-Teddy was miles ahead of the nearest Norwegian brand on the market in age.
-Blue Master (a toasted brand also manufactured by J.L.T.) was launched in 1937, but Virginia cigarettes aren't as popular as they used to be in Norway, so it will take a miracle for Teddy to reach 100.

 The brand was introduced in 1914 and the cigarettes use a Virginia tobacco.
 The brand was discontinued in 2010.